MuzTVForever/AE-Saved-Styles/docs/themes.md

 # How to create own themes

-U can create your own themes, using this packege.
+U can create your own themes, using this package.

 1. Add to html tag attribute data-theme with name one of your theme.